 Since part of the city in George Town was inscribed into the world heritage by UNESCO in 2008, the city is going through rapid changes in the restoration of old pre-war dated shophouse terraces turning into boutique hotels, art galleries, restaurants and cafes, and other interesting retail shops.
 The gentrification of these terraces are pushing out some of the oldest living family tradition that has been practicing their trades in the same premise for generations in George Town.
 There is a cost in introducing this changes to revitalise the city.
 But there is also a sense of renewed pride and patriotism among the locals for a new look of George Town - amazing street arts using derelict and distressed concrete walls as a canvas by the artists, and narrow streets and laneways are becoming pedestrian and bicycle friendly.

 I am passionate of this beautiful island.
 I am here to share my travel experience and knowledge with you - everything about Penang.

-All photos published on InSight Penang are taken by me.
+All photos published on Penang Insights (previously known as InSight Penang) are taken by me.
 They are authentic to Penang.
 Like many beautiful places in the world, the uniqueness of the island of Penang is a photographer's dream, to capture the liveliness and colourfulness of the diversity of a true multiculturalism of Southeast Asia.